What to know about the H-1B visa program

 Here's what you need to know about the visa program:

-What is the H1-B visa?
+What is the H-1B visa?

 The visa is the popular pathway for high-skilled foreigners to work at companies in the United States.